Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today not much progress was made.
 However, I did start on adding the flagsLeft feature that displays the number of flags left (indicative of how many mines are left unmarked on the board).
 I added an integer called flagsLeft in Board class and when it is initalized, it is set to the number of mines on the board.
 I also have a method that returns flagsLeft so Minesweeper class can display it on the actual program.
 This weekend I will finish this feature and some notable aspects that I'll have to implement alongside this include decrementing flagsLeft everytime a flag is placed (Board class), incrementing flagsLeft everytime a flag is removed (Board class), making difficulty settings smaller to make space for flagsLeft feature (Minesweeper class), and displaying flagsLeft on the actual program (Minesweeper class).

+### 6/3/23

+Today I completed much of the goals I set for myself yesterday.
+My work today included changing the size of difficulty settings to make space for flagsLeft feature, displaying flagsLeft, and implementing a flagsLeft setting on the heading of the program.
+I am almost done with this feature, however, I noticed that there is a bug in the program as sometimes, the game displays more flagsLeft there should be.
+I will debug this tomorrow.

 ## Vincent D'Angelo